powerdollkirby/archinstall/README.md

     root@archiso ~ # archinstall

+then

     Mirrors: here you have to select the mirror that is closer to you
     Locales: select the defined by your region and keyboard layout Disk configuration: select pre-mounted configuration
     here enter the root directory of mounted devices: /mnt

     Disk encryption:          up to you, i generally don't use it
     Bootloader:               select grub
     Unified kernel images:    false
     Swap:                     true
-    Host name: default or change it, up to you
-    Root password: set a password
+    Host name:                default or change it, up to you Root password:            set a password
     User account:             add a user and use the same password as root and make this user a superuser.
-    Profile: here you'll select the type, desktop environment, gpu drivers and greeter go for KDE or Gnome

-    Gpu drivers: select open source for amd or intel, if you're using nvidia select proprietary nvidia
+    Profile:                  here you'll select the type, desktop environment, gpu drivers and greeter Gpu drivers:              select open source for amd or intel, if you're using nvidia select proprietary nvidia
     greeter:                  sddm
     Audio:                    Pipewire
     Kernels:                  use the default
     Additional packages:      firefox flatpak nano gcc clang make cmake btop htop nvtop Network configuration:    select use networkmanager
     Timezone:                 select your timezone
     Additional repositories:  select multilib

 then